Ruijin1988/MAE-598-Design-Optimization/README.md

 #### Jupyter Notebook
 This code is written in Jupyter Notebook, which is an open-source web application that allows you to create and share documents that contain live code, please download and install it.
 For new users we highly recommend installing [Anaconda](https://www.anaconda.com/download/)(Python 3.6 version).

-After installing, launching the jupyter notebook by typing in terminal:
+After installing, launching the jupyter notebook by typing in ```anaconda prompt``` in the search field under start menu and then type in:
 ```
 jupyter notebook
 ```
 and find your target folder.
-Or you can 'cd' to your target folder in the terminal and then type 'jupyter notebook' command.
+Or you can 'cd' to your target folder in the terminal and then type ```jupyter notebook``` command.

 Once it's done, please follow the following steps to run this code.
 1. Download this repo